cezarcarvalhaes/donkeykong-RPG/README.md

 # Donkey Kong RPG!

+Donkey Kong RPG is an RPG game created for the browser.
+It's coded primarily in Javascript and jQuery.

+**Check Out the live app at:** https://cezarcarvalhaes.github.io/week-4-game

-This Donkey Kong Country RPG was developed by Cezar Carvalhaes in 2018.
+*Donkey Kong Country RPG was developed by Cezar Carvalhaes in 2018.

-To Play:
+---
+**To Play:**

 1. Choose your character.
 2. Choose an enemy to attack from the 'available enemies' section.